-• August 11 is 8/11 on the calendar, a natural reminder for people to call 811.

-• Every digging project requires a call to 811.
-Georgia Law states that anyone digging with mechanized equipment has to call before digging, but it is the safe and smart thing to do for any project involving digging.

-• Contact Georgia 811 at least 2 business days prior to digging so that member utility companies can be notified of the intent to dig so that they are able to mark their lines.
-Georgia 811 does not locate utility lines.

-- Call or Click - o Call 811or dial 800-282-7411 - Excavators can be trained and be issued a password for online locate request creation in EDEN - Homeowners can apply for a locate request using eTicket on www.Georgia811.com
+- August 11 is 8/11 on the calendar, a natural reminder for people to call 811. - Every digging project requires a contact to 811.
+Georgia Law states that anyone digging with mechanized equipment has to contact before digging, but it is the safe and smart thing to do for any project involving digging. - Contact Georgia 811 at least 3 business days prior to digging so that member utility companies can be notified of the intent to dig so that they are able to mark their lines.
+Georgia 811 does not locate utility lines. - Call or Click - o Call 811 or dial 800-282-7411 - Excavators can be trained and be issued a password for online ticket creation - Homeowners can apply for a ticket using eTicket on www.Georgia811.com